This DPA is for illustrative purposes only. To request an executable version of this DPA, please email email@example.com

 For the purposes of Article 26(2) of Directive 95/46/EC for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection,

-The Customer, as defined in the Outpost Customer Terms of Service (the “data exporter”)
+The respective Customer, as defined in the Outpost Customer Terms of Service that has entered into the Palo Alto Software Data Processing Agreement to which the Clauses are attached, with the data importer, as indicated below (the “data exporter”)

 each a ‘party’; together ‘the parties’,